PostHog/posthog.com/contents/blog/cypress-end-to-end-tests.md

 ##### The pitch™

 Hey!
 You made it this far.
-If you see yourself working on challenging issues at a high paced startup we are looking for people like you!
+If you see yourself working on challenging issues at a high paced startup with a really rad group of people.
+You are in luck!
+We are looking for people like you!

-Check out our [careers](/careers) page and give us a shout
+Check out our [careers](/careers) page and give us a shout!